 Location: On the northeast end of Lake Erie; within the Buffalo Outer Harbor; City of Buffalo; Erie County; New York.

 - Hill with wind art: N 42.87033 / W 78.88415

 - Kayak launch dock: N 42.87061 / W 78.88200

-Directions: From Buffalo (north): Take the Buffalo Skyway (Rt 5) south to Outer Harbor Drive/Fuhrmann Blvd.
+Directions: From Buffalo (north): Take the Buffalo Skyway (NY-5) south to Outer Harbor Drive/Fuhrmann Blvd.
 Look on the left for the building with “Wilkeson Pointe Park” sign on it.

-From Erie/Dunkirk (south): You can follow Rt 5 (Lakeshore Rd.) north into Buffalo and straight to the Outer Harbor.
+From Erie/Dunkirk (south): You can follow NY-5 (Lakeshore Rd.) north into Buffalo and straight to the Outer Harbor.
 Look on the left for the building with “Wilkeson Pointe Park” sign on it.

 Parking: Roadside parking is available up and down Fuhrmann Blvd.
 Within this park itself there are a dozen or so spots, although it fills quickly.